marigarey/canvas-notion-integration/README.md

 > 2. Click on the `Properties` Tab
 > 3. Click the eye on the `ID` Property
 > 4. It should get crossed out and disapear from your database!

+[^1]: (Source of Gifs and for more information on Notion Integrations)[https://developers.notion.com/docs/create-a-notion-integration]